-Many beaches are closed to swimmers because they are not safe, steep falls from the ocean floor near the coast create strong waves and underground currents, making it dangerous to enter the water.
+Many beaches in Los Cabos are closed to swimmers due to their unsafe conditions.
+Steep falls from the ocean floor near the coast create strong waves and underground currents, making it dangerous to enter the water.
 These beaches are clearly marked with red flags, warning swimmers to stay away.
-Arguably, the number one reason to avoid swimming on some beaches in Los Cabos is the presence of updrafts.
-These are commonly referred to as “torn tides,” but they're not really tides, they're powerful, fast streams of water that move from the coast to the ocean.
+The number one reason to avoid swimming on some beaches in Los Cabos is the presence of updrafts, commonly referred to as “torn tides”.

-Sometimes, they can be so strong and unexpected that even experienced swimmers are dragged into the sea.
-Chileno Beach is one of the best swimming beaches in Cabo, and it's incredibly popular with locals.
+These are powerful, fast streams of water that move from the coast to the ocean and can be so strong and unexpected that even experienced swimmers are dragged into the sea.
+Chileno Beach is one of the best swimming beaches in Cabo and incredibly popular with locals.
 The beaches of Cannery (Coral Negro Beach and El Balconcito Beach) are ideal for those who want to escape the crowds and splash around.
 Cabo Pulmo is a protected marine park that offers the best diving and diving opportunities in the area.

 Swimming in the ocean can be treacherous depending on where you are in Cabo.
 Although there are several areas in Cabo San Lucas where swimming is allowed, it is not recommended to swim on the Pacific side due to its strong waves and strong underlying current.
 Instead, head to Medano, Santa María, or Chileno Beach.
 These Cabo San Lucas beaches are known to be safe for swimmers of all ages and abilities, but not all have lifeguards on call, so you should swim at your own risk.